archphile/thepenguin/content/posts/2018-12-27-getting-my-life-back-part-one-social-media.md

 ## Living without social media

-I have to admit that I did not expect that deleting my social media accounts (apart from **Linkdedin** which I am still obliged to have and occasionaly use for business reasons) to change my life so drastically.
+I have to admit that I did not expect that deleting my social media accounts (apart from **Linkedin** which I am still obliged to have and occasionaly use for business reasons) to change my life so drastically.

 The first days without all these apps on my smartphone I felt really funny.
 I kept opening the screen of my smartphone realizing that I could not spend my time by infinitely scrolling my **Facebook** or **Twitter** feed.
 So, I decided to **replace an old habit with a new one** and **I started reading** electronic books.
 After 2 months of almost being addicted to reading, I bought a **Kindle**.
 After all these months, I only use my smartphone when needed (and mainly for my **GTD** system).